lume/kiwi/README.md

     npm install
     npm run build && npm run test

+Start a static server, f.e. `npx five-server .` which opens a new browser tab, and visit `/test/index.html` to verify that tests also pass in a browser.

 ## Contribute

-If you like this project and want to support it, show some love and give it a star.
+If you like this project and want to support it, show some love and give it a star, try it and report any bugs, write new feature ideas, or even open a pull request!

 ## License

 © 2013 Nucleic Development Team
 © 2021 Joseph Orbegoso Pea (http://github.com/trusktr)
-© 2021 LUME
+© 2021 Lume

 [![License](https://img.shields.io/badge/license-BDS%203--clause-brightgreen)](<https://tldrlegal.com/license/bsd-3-clause-license-(revised)>)